JuliaGizmos/GtkObservables.jl/docs/src/controls.md

 Now if you check the window, you'll see that the slider is at 1.

+Note: The `slider` function used above to construct a slider widget by default does not snap to elements in the provided range (except in some circumstances).
+By setting the keyword argument `snap` to `true`, the `GtkScale` should reliably snap to elements of the range.

 Realistic GUIs may have many different widgets.
 Let's add a second way to adjust the value of that observable, by allowing the user to type a